Details & Requirements

 - Inventory or stock in trade held for sale

 - Some securities or other evidences of indebtedness or interest

 - Partnership Interests

 In order to qualify for a tax-deferred exchange under IRC 1031, both the relinquished property and replacement property must be of “Like-Kind.”
 The term “Like-Kind” refers to the nature or character of the property and not to its grade or quality.
 Exchangers must have held the relinquished property for investment or for productive use in their trade or business and must intend to do the same with the replacement property.
 Exchanges of personal property must be of the same general asset class or the same product class.
-Consult Northland Securities as well as a qualified intermediary, tax, and legal advisors to assure “Like-Kind” rules are followed.
+It is important to consult with a qualified intermediary, tax, and legal advisor, and your Northland Securities Financial Professional, to assure “Like-Kind” rules are followed.

 Real Property qualifies for a tax-deferred exchange under IRC 1031 if both the relinquished property and replacement property are held by the Exchanger for investment purposes, or for productive use in trade or business.

 Examples of Real Property “Like-Kind” Exchanges:

 - Rental housing units for office building

 Please note that the Exchanger’s purpose and intent in holding property is the deciding issue.
 The type of real property is not a critical issue nor is how other parties utilized the property a critical issue.

 To learn more about a 1031 Exchange, or if you currently own appreciated investment properties, please make sure to consult your tax professional and legal advisor.
 Northland Securities always recommends working with a Qualified Intermediary (Q.I.) to determine if a property qualifies for Safe Harbor provisions of an IRC 1031 Exchange.